syntaxsurge/ping402/docs/youtube-demo-script.md

   5. **Action:** Pause on the dashboard metric cards — confirm **“Revenue”** and status counts (e.g., **“New”**, **“Replied”**, **“Archived”**) are visible.
   6. **Verify on-screen:** The dashboard remains accessible without redirecting back to **/owner-signin**, confirming you have an active creator session for this wallet.
 - **Voiceover:**
   > “To confirm this wallet already has an associated username, we go straight to the creator dashboard.
-If the dashboard loads and shows the creator context, that’s our proof: this wallet is signed in and mapped to a handle, and we’re ready to use the app as a creator.”
+If the dashboard loads and shows the creator context, this wallet is signed in and mapped to a handle, and we’re ready to use the app as a creator.”

 ## 3. Open a Second Browser Session for a New Creator
 - **URL:** /